gastronomuae/gastronom-ai-docs/docs/scenarios/06-instagram-dm-watcher.md

 CONTEXT CONSISTENCY RULE

-If the message appears to be part of an ongoing conversation, the issue_category should normally remain the same as the original customer inquiry.
+If the message appears to be part of an ongoing conversation or short reply within a conversation, the issue_category should must remain the same as the original customer inquiry.

+SHORT MESSAGE CONTEXT RULE

+If the new message is very short (for example: numbers, order number, yes, ok, thanks, tomorrow, address, phone number), use the recent conversation context to determine the correct issue_category.

+Messages that contain only numbers are very likely to be order numbers and should normally inherit the previous support issue_category.

+Example:

+Customer: "When will my order arrive?"
+Customer: "4177"

+→ support | order_status

+Customer: "Do you deliver to JVC?"
+Customer: "Yes"

+→ support | delivery_area

+If the recent conversation context shows an active support inquiry, the message must remain in broad_category = support unless the user clearly changes the topic.

 Outbound replies from the store should inherit the issue_category of the customer message they are answering unless the topic clearly changes.